Types of Menopause

 Postmenopause

-Postmenopause begins once menopause is confirmed, marked by 12 consecutive months without menstruation.
+Postmenopause begins once it is confirmed, marked by 12 consecutive months without menstruation.
 Symptoms may persist but often diminish over time.
 Regular healthcare check-ups are important to monitor symptoms and overall health during this phase.

 Induced Menopause